 One of the most serious complications of allogeneic SCTs is known as graft-versus-host disease (GVHD).
 It happens when the patient’s immune system is taken over by that of the donor.
 When this happens, the donor immune system may consider the patient’s own body tissues to be foreign and attacks them.

-Symptoms can include severe skin rashes, itching, mouth sores (which can affect eating), nausea, and severe diarrhea.
+Symptoms of GVHD can include severe skin rashes, itching, mouth sores (which can affect eating), nausea, and severe diarrhea.
 Liver damage can cause yellowing of the skin and eyes (jaundice).
 The lungs can also be damaged.
-The patient may also become easily fatigued and develop muscle aches.
+The patient may also become easily tired and develop muscle aches.
 Sometimes GVHD can become disabling, and if it is severe enough, it can be life-threatening.

 Non-myeloablative transplant: In this newer approach to allogeneic SCT (also called a mini-transplant), lower doses of chemo or radiation therapy are used than in a traditional allogeneic SCT.
 Patients are given drugs to suppress their immune system.
 This allows the donor cells to grow and partly take over the patient’s immune system.
 The donor cells then begin attacking the WM cells (known as a graft-versus-lymphoma effect).

 This type of transplant may be an option for some patients who couldn’t tolerate a regular allogeneic transplant because it would be too toxic.
 Most of the side effects with this type of transplant are less severe than with a standard allogeneic transplant.
-But this type of transplant can still cause graft-versus-host disease (GVHD), which can make patients very sick.
+But this type of transplant can still cause GVHD, which can make patients very sick.

 Doctors are trying to refine this treatment to work against the WM cells without affecting the normal cells.